stakkr-org/stakkr/docs/pages/custom-services.rst

     $ stakkr status

-To run a command, use the standard ``exec`` wrapper:
+To run a command, use the standard ``exec`` wrapper or create an alias:

 .. code:: bash

-    $ stakkr exec xyz cat /etc/xyz/xyz.conf
+    $ stakkr exec nginx2 cat /etc/passwd